AScozzari/W3suitever1/replit.md

 # Overview

-W3 Suite is a multi-tenant enterprise platform offering a comprehensive business management solution.
+W3 Suite is a multi-tenant enterprise platform that offers a comprehensive business management solution.
 It integrates CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding modules within a structured monorepo.
 The platform features a WindTre glassmorphism design, OAuth2/OIDC with MFA, and PostgreSQL with Row Level Security for tenant isolation.
 A complementary Brand Interface HQ system provides centralized control and cross-tenant management.
 The project's ambition is to deliver a scalable, secure, and robust platform catering to diverse business needs.

 # User Preferences